Factor Finders $1,000 College Scholarship

 Email your essay to from your .edu email address using the subject line, “Factor Finders Scholarship Entry.”
 Please submit the essay as an email attachment in Microsoft Word or PDF format.
 Your essay must be written in English.

-When: Deadline for submission is December 20, 2019.
-Applications received after the deadline will not be considered for the Spring 2020 scholarship.
+When: The deadline for submission is July 20, 2020.
+Applications received after the deadline will not be considered for the Fall 2020 scholarship.

 Selection: The recipient will be selected by a scholarship evaluation committee.